cleeistaken/automation-cockroach/README.md

 We create a template to address the following requirements and limitations.
 1. Need a user account and SSH key for Ansible.
 2. Current Terraform (0.13) cannot add a PTP clock device to a VMware vSphere VM.
-3. Current CentOS and RHEL distributions do not include a driver for the PTP device.

 #### VM Template Setup
 1. Create a Linux VM with a distribution and version supported by the [VMware PTP driver](https://flings.vmware.com/linux-driver-for-precision-clock-virtual-device#requirements).